eth-easl/pecan-experiments/README.md

 This repository contains instructions for deploying Pecan in Google Cloud and using the service to efficiently execute ML input data pipelines.
 To view the source code, please see our [Pecan source code repository](https://github.com/eth-easl/cachew/tree/oto-pecan).

-__Should we make a separate Pecan repo as well rather than have it as a branch in Cachew?__

 ## Pecan System Architecture

 Pecan consists of a centralized dispatcher, a dynamic number of remote input data workers, and a disaggregated storage cluster for data caching.
 For the purpose of the artifact evaluation experiments we keep all components in the `europe-west4-a` zone.